-In the surrounding areas, we will look out for Hoopoe, Stone Curlew, Spanish Sparrow, Lesser Short-toed Lark and Pin-tailed Sandgrouse.
-In summer, the arrival of Short-toed Lark, Purple and Night Heron, Gull-billed Tern, Short-toed Eagle, Black Tern, the beautiful Roller, Western Olivaceous Warbler and the rare Rufous Bush Robin makes even more interesting this bird watching tour Doñana.
+In the surrounding areas, we will look out for Hoopoe, Stone Curlew, Spanish Sparrow, Lesser Short-toed Lark, and Pin-tailed Sandgrouse.
+In summer, the arrival of Short-toed Lark, Purple and Night Heron, Gull-billed Tern, Short-toed Eagle, Black Tern, the beautiful Roller, Western Olivaceous Warbler, and the rare Rufous Bush Robin makes even more interesting this bird watching tour Doñana.

 Doñana is a vast area and at least 2 days are needed to visit the most interesting points.
-In the South we will visit the Asperillo, a scrubland on old dunes where we will look for warblers.
-Then we will go close to the river La Rocina which enters to the marshes at El Rocio, an astonishing birding spot when it is wet.
-Nearby, there are several visitor’s centres with nice footpaths and hides where we will be able to observe many varieties of waterfowl and aquatic birds.
+In the South, we will visit the Asperillo, a scrubland on old dunes where we will look for warblers.
+Then we will go close to the river La Rocina.
+This river feeds the marshes at El Rocio and can be an astonishing birding spot when it is wet.
+Nearby, there are several hides and nice footpaths where we will be able to observe many species of waterfowl and aquatic birds.

 Some of the summer residents we will look for are Savi’s Warbler, Bee-eater, Little Bittern, Gull-billed Tern, Booted Eagle, Whiskered Tern, and Subalpine Warbler.
 In addition, you may also catch a glimpse of the rare Spanish Imperial Eagle.
 Besides, we will look for White-headed Ducks during this second day.

 In winter, the area is teeming with life.
 We expect to see large numbers of wildfowl and waders.
 Great White Egret, Osprey, Black-tailed Godwit, and a large number of waders visit Doñana.
 During migration, Garganey and Temminck’s Stint are regularly seen.